framesurge/perseus/docs/next/en-US/second-app.md

     -   `RenderFnResultWithCause` -- see below for an explanation of this
     -   `Template` -- as before
     -   `GenericNode` -- as before
+    -   `http::header::{HeaderMap, HeaderName}` -- some types for adding HTTP headers to our page
 -   `serde`
     -   `Serialize` -- a trait for `struct`s that can be turned into a string (like JSON)
     -   `Deserialize` -- a trait for `struct`s that can be *de*serialized from a string (like JSON)